Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Inner analysis at the singularities

-In substituting for the early orders of the asymptotic solutions from equations \eqref{eq:O1sols}, \eqref{eq:OFsols}, and \eqref{eq:OF2sols}, we see that each of \eqref{eq:Apreordering} reorder in a boundary layer of the same width, given by $\sigma-a \i =O(F^{2/3})$.
+In substituting for the early orders of the asymptotic solutions specified in equations \eqref{eq:O1sols}, \eqref{eq:OFsols}, and \eqref{eq:OF2sols}, we see that each of \eqref{eq:Apreordering} reorder in a boundary layer of the same width, given by $\sigma-a \i =O(F^{2/3})$.
 We thus introduce the inner variable, $\hat{\sigma}$, by the relation

 for which $\hat{\sigma}=O(1)$ in the inner region.
 Since the asymptotic series each reorder near the two locations of $\sigma=\i$ and $\sigma=-\i$, we have again used the notation $a=\pm 1$ to distinguish between these two cases.